-Whether it be for recurring billing or for simply giving your customers the convenience of a fast “checkout” experience, Payment Center has always provided you the ability to store credit card numbers.
-These numbers are stored encrypted using Salesforce’s encryption technology, and stored in Salesforce’s PCI compliant servers.
-In addition to this feature, Payment Center now has added support for Tokenization.
-Tokenization is the process of replacing sensitive payment data with a unique identifier or “token” that cannot be mathematically reversed.
-So instead of storing the credit card numbers themselves they are stored in the form of tokens.
+Payment Center offers the convenience of storing credit card numbers for recurring billing or facilitating a speedy checkout experience.
+These credit card numbers are securely encrypted using Salesforce's encryption technology and stored on Salesforce's servers, which comply with PCI standards.
+Furthermore, Payment Center has recently introduced support for Tokenization.
+Tokenization involves replacing sensitive payment data with a unique identifier or "token" that cannot be mathematically reversed.
+Rather than storing the actual credit card numbers, Payment Center stores them in the form of tokens, enhancing the security of the stored information.

 So how does this work?
 Simple, here’s how:

-- When a payment is made, it is submitted to the payment processor (i.e. CyberSource) for processing.
+- Payment submission: When a payment is made, it is sent to the payment processor (e.g., CyberSource) for processing.
+The payment processor handles the transaction securely.

 - Enable tokenization with your payment processor (i.e. CyberSource).
 Each processor has their own different ways of enabling tokenization within their service.
 Contact your payment processor for more details.